marcus-grant/place-qr-overlay/README.md

 ## Developer Notes

 The overlay works by finding the shadow DOM element where the r/place canvas takes place.
 Then the `qroverlay.png` I've created is inserted.
+The overlay image was created by taking the QR code image and making it 3px wide and tall for each individual tile, putting a mask over it so only the center pixel is visible through it, then subtracting the mask from the 3x larger QR code image.
+What you get is a transparency where only the middle of the tile has colors visible corresponding to the QR code.